Guide: How to Digitize Your Kaizen Process

 What if we already use a continuous improvement tool from another vendor?

-That's a fair starting point.
+That is a fair starting point.
 Before you switch, ask yourself whether your current tool is actually being used effectively.
-If ideas are stalling, if frontline workers aren't engaged, if you aren't seeing clear returns, then it's worth evaluating alternatives.
+If ideas are stalling, if frontline workers are not engaged, if you are not seeing clear returns, then it is worth evaluating alternatives.
 Comparing different platforms directly can help you figure out whether a switch makes sense.

 How much does this cost?